3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-The solutions for 1331+305 in calsources.ap1 contain the correct scaling factor to convert the raw units to Jy as well as removing time-dependent errors.
-This is used to calculate the scaling factor for the other calibration sources in the CASA task fluxscale.
-We run this task in a different way because the calculated fluxes are returned in the form of a python dictionary.
-They are also written to a text file.
-Only the best data are used to derive the flux densities but the output is valid for all antennas.
-This method assumes that all sources without starting models are points, so it cannot be used for an extended target.
+The solutions for 1331+305 in calsources.ap1 contain the correct scaling factor to convert the raw units coming from the correlator to physically realisable units (i.e., Janskys) while also removing time-dependent errors.
+This scaling factor is used to calibrate the other calibration sources in the CASA task fluxscale.
+We run this task differently because the calculated fluxes are returned in the form of a Python dictionary and are also written to a text file.
+Only the best data are used to derive the flux densities, but the output remains valid for all antennas.
+This method assumes that all sources without starting models are point sources, so it cannot be used for an extended target.

 os.system('rm -rf calsources.ap1_flux calsources_flux.txt')